Paris: 2 wounded in knife attack near former Charlie Hebdo office | DW | 25.09.2020

 A weapon described as a machete or a meat cleaver was found at the scene, two police sources told Reuters news agency.

 One person was arrested near the Bastille plaza in eastern Paris, according to police.
-It is currently unclear if any other suspects are at large.
+Another suspect was later apprehended near the Richard-Lenoir metro station in the area of the crime scene, several French media outlets reported.

 Local authorities asked people to avoid the area after a suspicious package was spotted, but no explosives were found in the suspicious package near the scene, officials said.